 What is a Water Conditioner?

-The answer is so simple it might surprise you – A water conditioner is any piece of equipment, device or even a process that changes your water in some way.
-That’s it, it’s really that simple, a water conditioner changes your water some way.
+The answer is so simple it might surprise you - A water conditioner is any piece of equipment, device, chemical or process that changes water in some way.
+That’s it, it's really that simple, a water conditioner changes your water some way.

 Examples of familiar water conditioners are:

 - Disinfection systems